Battle of Anzio: Background

 The Anzio beachhead is at the northwestern end of a tract of reclaimed marshland, formerly the Pontine Marshes, now the Pontine Fields (Agro Pontino).
 Previously uninhabitable due to mosquitoes carrying malaria, in Roman times armies marched as quickly as possible across it on the military road, the Via Appia.
 The marsh was bounded on one side by the sea and the other by mountains: the Monti Albani, the Monti Lepini, the Monti Ausoni, and further south the Monti Aurunci (where the allies had been brought to a halt before Monte Cassino).
 Overall these mountains are referenced by the name Monti Laziali, the mountains of Lazio, the ancient Latium.
 Invading armies from the south had the choice of crossing the marsh or taking the only other road to Rome, the Via Latina, running along the eastern flanks of the Monti Laziali, risking entrapment.
 The marshes were turned into cultivatable land in the 1930s under Benito Mussolini.
 Canals and pumping stations were built to remove the brackish water from the land.
 These canals divided the land into personal tracts with new stone houses for colonists from northern Italy.
 Mussolini also founded the five cities destroyed by the battle.

 When Lucian Truscott's 3rd Division was first selected for the operation, he pointed out to Clark that the position was a death trap and there would be no survivors.
-Agreeing, Clark canceled the operation, but Prime Minister Churchill revived it.
+Agreeing, Clark canceled the operation, but Churchill revived it.
 The two allies had different concepts: the Americans viewed such a landing as another distraction from Cassino, but if they could not break through at Cassino, the men at Anzio would be trapped.
 Churchill and the British high command envisioned an outflanking movement ending with the capture of Rome.
 Mediterranean Theatre commander General Dwight D. Eisenhower, leaving to take command of Operation Overlord, left the decision up to Churchill with a warning about German unpredictability.